-Students who have met minimum admissions requirements but who are unable to provide one or more of the required application materials may be admitted provisionally.
+Students who have met minimum admission requirements but who are unable to provide one or more of the required application materials may be admitted provisionally.
 Freshman students may be provisionally admitted to the university for one semester only with the following minimum documentation:

 - 1. Completed application for admission with appropriate fee - 2.
-Preliminary high school transcript showing senior schedule or GED exam; - 3.
-GED exam - 4.
-American College Test (ACT) or Scholastic Aptitude Test (SAT) exams with minimum required scores1
+Preliminary high school transcript showing senior schedule or passing score on GED exam; - 3.
+American College Test (ACT) or Scholastic Aptitude Test (SAT) exams with minimum required scores.1